A Physics-Informed, Behavior-Aware Digital Twin for Robust Multimodal Forecasting of Core Body Temperature in Precision Livestock Farming: Experimental Details

 \paragraph{Prediction Interval Coverage Probability (PICP)} To evaluate the uncertainty quantification of our model, specifically the 95\% confidence intervals generated by the ensemble, we use PICP.
 It measures the percentage of ground truth values that fall within the predicted upper ($\hat{y}_{upper}$) and lower ($\hat{y}_{lower}$) bounds, as defined in Eq. ~\ref{eq:picp} :

 where $\mathbb{I}$ is the indicator function.
 A robust model should achieve a PICP close to the nominal confidence level (95\%).

 \paragraph{Clinical Classification Metrics} While the model is trained as a regressor, its practical utility lies in detecting heat stress.
-We threshold the predicted CBT at {38.8$^\circ$C} (the clinical threshold for heat stress) to calculate AUC and F1-Score, as defined in Eq. ~\ref{eq:f1} :
+We threshold the predicted CBT at {38.8$^\circ$C} (the clinical threshold for heat stress) to calculate AUC and F1-Score, as defined in Eq. ~\ref{eq:f1} : \x{This $38.8^{\circ}$C threshold defines the ground-truth heat-stress events for the classification metrics; it corresponds to the thermoneutral vaginal temperature of dairy cattle ($38.8^{\circ}$C; rectal $38.5^{\circ}$C)~\cite{oliveira2025heat} and is measured by the MmCows intravaginal logger.
+It is distinct from the classifier operating point (Section~\ref{sec:results}, Fig.~\ref{fig:classification}), which is selected on the predicted-CBT axis.}

 These metrics ensure the model is evaluated not just on numerical fit, but on its ability to alert farmers to at-risk animals.